-Memorable Manitobans: William John Short (1865-1939)
+Memorable Manitobans: William John Short (1864-1939)

-Farmer, municipal official, MLA (1923-1927).
+Farmer, municipal official, MLA (1922-1927).

-In 1900, the family moved to 34-16-23 immediately southeast of town.
-Short opened a butcher shop in Shoal Lake, became interested in buying and selling cattle and wound up as one of the most successful livestock dealers in western Manitoba.
+In 1900, the family moved to 34-16-23W immediately southeast of Shoal Lake.
+He opened a butcher shop, became interested in buying and selling cattle, and wound up as one of the most successful livestock dealers in western Manitoba.
 He raised Shorthorn cattle and was among the first breeders to import breeding stock from Scotland.

 Short died on 9 July 1939 after being in failing health and confined to bed during the last year of his life, and was buried in the Shoal Lake Cemetery.

-Western Municipal News, July 1939, page 190.
+Obituary, Western Municipal News, July 1939, page 190.

 This page was prepared by Gordon Goldsborough.

-Page revised: 1 August 2015
+Page revised: 3 August 2022